-I’ve always wanted to showcase some of my all-time favorite ’ holes in a special presentation.
-So, now is that time!
-Join us Friday, June 4, at 8 p.m. on Arkansas PBS for “Exploring Arkansas: Natural State Swimming 12 locations that I guarantee you’ll fall in love with, just as I did!
+I’ve always wanted to showcase some of my all-time favorite swimmin’ holes in a special presentation.
+So, now is that time— join us Thursday, Sept.
+3, at 7 p.m. on Arkansas PBS for “Exploring Arkansas: Natural State Swimming Holes” — 12 locations that I guarantee you’ll fall in love with, just as I did!

-at what you look forward to now, before you get to see them up close and personal on Friday night!
+Take a peek at what you have to look forward to now, before you get to see them up close and personal on Thursday night!

 Falling Water Falls east of Ben Hur in the Ozark National Forest is rated one of the best, if not THE best swimming hole in the entire Ozark region.
 It receives accolades from swimming hole enthusiasts not just from Arkansas, but out-of-state as well with comments like: “If you were to dream about the perfect swimming hole, this would be it.”
 And it’s true — having a rope swing and a waterfall together is hard to beat.

-North of Mountain View on North Creek is a , tucked away gem of a swimming hole that’s frequented mostly by only the locals, and that’s because “Rosa-Hole” is a bit off the beaten path and down a trail, and not much accessible.
+North of Mountain View on North Sylamore Creek is a really nice, tucked away gem of a swimming hole that’s frequented mostly by only the locals, and that’s because “Rosa-Hole” is a bit off the beaten path and down a trail, and not really that much accessible.
 The classic rope swing here has been used as a “rite of passage” by many a kid.

-is the Jack Creek Recreation Area.
+South of Booneville in the Ouachita National Forest, is the Jack Creek Recreation Area.
 Here, Acapulco-style cliff diving into a natural deep pool is the main activity.
-But, for those who aren’t that daring, this area is also a favorite for family reunions, smallmouth bass fishing and playing a good ’ fashion game of horseshoes.
+But, for those who aren’t that daring, this area is also a favorite for family reunions, smallmouth bass fishing and playing a good ol’ fashion game of horseshoes.

 North of Jasper along the upper portion of the Buffalo National River, off State Scenic Byway Seven is the Ozark Campground.
 Ahh, but there’s much more here than just great camping— there’s also a great swimming hole, by a high picturesque bluff.
 Along with the cool, refreshing water of the river, it makes for quite the ideal, serene and tranquil setting.